ramonaharrison/nyt-android-short-workshop/README.md

 <img src="images/app.png" width="250">

+## Project Details

+- The project is built in Android Studio
+- Code is written in Kotlin
+- Layouts are built in XML
+- The project is compiled to an APK using Gradle
+- The app will work on any Android device or emulator running Android 21+

 ## Getting around Android Studio

 - Project panel
 - Emulator
 - Run button

 ## Display the raw JSON